khaledheid/SimpleChattyBot/README.md

 ## Challenges:

-The bot try to guess your age by asking three questions
+The bot try to guess your age by asking no more than three questions

 ## Solution: